 - Difficulty breathing, with or without a cough

-- Stumbling and falling, dragging or not using legs, collapse
+- Stumbling or falling, dragging or not using legs, collapse

-- Sudden change in behavior, bumping into things, acting disoriented, or hiding
+- Sudden changes in behavior, such as bumping into things, acting disoriented, acting anxious, acting painful, or hiding

 - First time seizures, seizures lasting more than three minutes, multiple seizures in a short time